gusztimm/semanticanomalydetection-masterthesis/README.md

 In the KnowledgeBase class, the anomaly checking functions (has_xxx_violation etc.) have been extended with an if-clause checking for the filter_heuristics_rank option.
 If it is active, then the ranks are collected for all knowledge records supporting and contradicting concerning a certain verb pair.
 The anomaly is only reported if the rank of supporting records is lower (=better) than the rank of contradicting records.

+The ranks are stored in the KnowledgeBase class.

 ### Knowledge Record Confidence

+In the KnowledgeBase class, the anomaly checking functions (has_xxx_violation etc.) have been extended with an if-clause checking for the filter_heuristics_cscore option.
+If it is active, then the confidence scores are collected for all knowledge records supporting and contradicting concerning a certain verb pair.
+The anomaly is only reported if the score of supporting records is higher than the rank of contradicting records.

 ### Anomaly Classification